 A good framework doesn’t significantly limit flexibility

-One of the arguments brought forward for libraries over framework is that libraries offer more flexibility, for instance when combining with other libraries.
+One of the arguments brought forward for libraries over framework is that libraries offer more flexibility, for instance when combined with other libraries.
 In reality, this highly depends on the framework.
 If a framework is closed for extension (or maybe even closed source) and just invokes the business application code, that’s probably true.
 If most core concepts in a framework are defined in open interfaces, and the framework itself is open source, it’s not.

 Axon belongs in that latter category.
 Developers combine it with Spring, with Java EE, with vanilla Java.
 They combine it with all kinds of infrastructure - RDBMS, Mongo, Kafka, Axon Server, RabbitMQ, Eureka.
 The open interfaces enable this.